 A payment plan, or an installment agreement, is an arrangement with the IRS to pay the outstanding taxes in full on a determined schedule.

 Payment plans are available to both individuals and businesses.
-If you file as a sole proprietor or independent contractor, you will apply for a payment plan as an individual.
+If you file as a sole proprietor or independent contractor, you can apply for a payment plan as an individual.

 If you are able to pay your tax obligations in full, but just need a bit more time, you can apply for a short-term payment agreement, which provides up to 120 days to pay in full.
 There’s no additional fee to set this up, but interest and any applicable penalties will continue to accrue (you may avoid the failure to file penalty though).
-You apply online using the IRS’s Online Payment Agreement application, or by calling the IRS directly.
+You apply online using the IRS’s Online Payment Agreement application, attaching Form 9465 to your tax return, or by calling the IRS directly.
 If you apply online, you’ll immediately receive a notification if your application was approved.

 Only individuals (sole proprietors and independent contractors) can apply for the short-term payment plan.